fluxcd/flux/CONTRIBUTING.md

 If you like Flux and want to get involved in the project, a great way to get started is reviewing our [blocked-needs-validation](https://github.com/weaveworks/flux/issues?q=is%3Aissue+is%3Aopen+label%3Ablocked-needs-validation) issues.

-The idea here is that new issues are first confirmed by somebody in the team, which might require asking for more information, testing with a fresh Flux environment and once confirmed (and more information added to the issue), removing the `blocked-needs-validation` label.
+The idea here is that new issues are confirmed, which might require asking for more information, testing with a fresh Flux environment and once confirmed (and more information added to the issue), removing the `blocked-needs-validation` label.
 Afterwards the issue can be worked on and